risk-first/website/menagerie/Agency-Risk.md

 > "Agency is the capacity of an actor to act in a given environment...
 Agency may either be classified as unconscious, involuntary behaviour, or purposeful, goal directed activity (intentional action). " - [Agency, _Wikipedia_](https://en.wikipedia.org/wiki/Agency_(philosophy))

-Here, we will look at some examples of [Agency Risk](Agency-Risk) situations, in order to sketch out where the domain of this risk lies, before looking at three common ways to mitigate it.
+Here, we will look at some examples of [Agency Risk](Agency-Risk) situations, in order to sketch out where the domain of this risk lies, before looking at three common ways to mitigate it: monitoring, security and goal alignment.

 ### Personal Lives